ahlove3/480/FinalProject/Readme.md

 - The location of the IP address typically associated with their attacks (if available)
 - The known times of attacks

+Our data utilized both Decision Tree and Deep Learning models.
+Decision Tree provided us an accuracy of 30.67% and a classification error of 69.33%.
+Deep Learning had an accuracy of 21.47% and a classification error of 78.53%.
+These accuracies represent the percent at which the model was able to predict the adversaries with the techniques, softwares, and associated locations.
+If a model has an accuracy which is too high this represents a model which is too complex for the provided data set.
+If  the model is overly complex, the testing data is going to be overly reliant on its training data and overconfident in its results.
+The model would then just be a visualization of the data from which it is learning from and would not be an accurate representation of new data and their most likely results.
+If the accuracy is too low then the model is not relying on training data at all and is overly simple.
+This type of model would not be able to generalize or capture all of the aspects of our data and therefore perform poorly in the results.

 **Cyber Adversaries Counts**

 ### Trained Models